erikamaylim/erikamaylim/README.md

 ### Welcome! 👋

-- 🌱 I'm currently learning Java and Data Analytics
+- 🌱 I'm currently learning Data Analytics

 <!-- - 💬 I'm a native Brazilian Portuguese speaker, proficient in English and also have beginner skills in Spanish and Italian -->